emqx/emqx-docs/en_US/deploy/install-debian.md

   Node 'emqx@127.0.0.1' @CE_VERSION@ is started
   ```

-- To start EMQX with systemctl, run:
+- To start EMQX as a systemd service, run:

   ```bash
   sudo systemctl start emqx